-	Dr Renny Thomas is Assistant Professor in the Department of Sociology, Jesus and Mary College, University of Delhi (India).
+Before joining IISER, he taught at the Department of Sociology, Jesus and Mary College, University of Delhi, New Delhi (2015-2021).
 Renny received his PhD in Sociology from Jawaharlal Nehru University, New Delhi and was the 2017-2018 Charles Wallace Fellowship in Social Anthropology at Queen’s University, Belfast, UK.
 You can read his Researcher Profile here.

 In this episode, Renny introduces his research on science and religion in India.
 Renny explains how his ethnographic work in Indian laboratories allowed him to explore belief systems among Indian scientists.
 He discusses some of the challenges of ethnographic research in scientific settings, from gaining access to negotiating insider/outsider status in the field.
 Renny’s work challenges orientalist assumptions and helps us to move beyond the science and religion literature dominated by Western perspectives by examining the science-religion relationship in spaces and places that have been previously overlooked.
 In considering the experience of Indian scientists, Renny rethinks what atheism(s) mean in such contexts, how we think of culture in relation to religion, and the key role Science and Technology Studies (STS) can play in investigating science and religion.

 (This podcast was recorded in late August 2020).

 This podcast is 58 minutes and 5 seconds

 The key words associated with this podcast are:

 - Science and Technology Studies (STS)

 To learn more about these issues, we recommend that you read:

 - “Brahmins as Scientists and Science as Brahmins’ Calling: Caste in an Indian Scientific Research Institute.”
 Public Understanding of Science (Sage) 29(3) (2020).